anonfaded/FadCam/app/src/main/assets/changelog/main.md

 ## ⚡ Performance Optimization
 - We've significantly optimized FadCam to use less CPU and battery during recording.
 Debug logging is now smart - it automatically pauses when you're recording, and error logs stay active for troubleshooting.
 Storage updates, clock rendering, and memory allocations have all been fine-tuned for better overall performance.
-- Updated audio recording setup to use `VOICE_COMMUNICATION` source for better background compatibility.
 - Refactored wake lock management to be handled within the RecordingService instead of HomeFragment.

 | Metric | Before | After | Improvement |